 ESSA – Ethnocineca Student Shorts Award

 Young talents – Big cinema!
 With the ESSA, ETHNOCINECA gives due attention to the multifaceted inspiration of young documentary filmmaking.
-The award not only presents an international platform for young filmmakers of documentary filmmaking, but allows the participants to discuss their works side by side with established filmmakers and a large festival audience.
+The award not only presents an international platform for young filmmakers of documentary filmmaking, but allows the participants to discuss their works with established filmmakers and a large festival audience.
 Student works and first works from the documentary field and ethnographic filmmaking with a maximum length of 30 minutes are sought for this competition.
 ESSA is an audience award.
 Prize money: EUR 500.-

 • Student works and first works

 • Length: max.
 30 minutes

 You can submit your film also to our main programme to run out of competition, for example if your film doesn’t fit into any of the award criteria.

 2.3.
 Information on the Selection of Films, Screening Fees and Prize Money